-Always-on-display has been always appreciated by Mi users.
-In the next MIUI version, users will see more customization options in the feature.
+Always-on-display has been always appreciated by the users whose devices support the feature.
+In the next MIUI version, Xiaomi has introduced more customization options to enhance the Always-on Display.

-With the Redmi K20 series, Xaiomi brought interesting clock styles on the always-on display.
+With the Redmi K20 series, Xiaomi brought interesting clock styles.
 This time, Xiaomi is adding dynamic clock styles, new patterns and options to add customized personal text on the always-on display.

-The latest MIUI update also adds edge lighting on the lock screen that will show up as soon a new notification arrives on your Xiaomi device.
+The latest MIUI update also adds a Breathing light effect that lights up a few pixels of the screen as soon a new notification arrives on your Xiaomi device.

 4. Digital Wellbeing, or should I say Screen Time